-No matter what planet you’re on, how much magic is at your fingertips, how chosen you are or which part of what needs shootings, relationships are a fact of any real or virtual life.
-So why are they usually so unfulfilling?
+Relationships are inevitable in any real or virtual life.
+So why are they usually so unfulfilling in video games?
 Let’s look at a potential mechanical solution to an organic conundrum.

 You like Castlevania, don’t you?
-Open your mind to the possibility that realism can actually get in the way of true immersion, and explore the open relationship that Metal Gear Solid has with the player.
-[This post originally appeared on Electric Phantasms.]
+Open your mind and explore the special relationship that Metal Gear Solid has with players.